perlaas/simple-open-data-map/README.md

 ## Design
 - Only client side logic.
   - Exemption: server side (php) API to proxy calls to services that does not support CORS.
+- Keep logic simple to avoid the need for many libraries
+- Use standard javascript over library for simple tasks
 - Add libraries only if they give enough benefit.
 For example:
   - Use plain XMLHttpRequest instead of adding jQuery only to use it for callbacks.
 - Use simple standard built in functions in main library if possible.
 For example: